intermine/im-docs/docs/about/jobs/software-developer-javascript.rst

 Bonus points for
 --------------------------

-* Experience with ​ Clojure​ / ​ ClojureScript​ , especially ​ re-frame​ and ​ reagent​ .
+* Experience with Clojure / ClojureScript, especially re-frame and reagent.
 * Biology knowledge!

 About InterMine